cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/auth.js)

 Every [Express middleware](http://expressjs.com/en/guide/using-middleware.html) is handed a `next()` function, which is simply called to run the default route handler.
-We’re calling it when there’s no error with verification, meaning that the Bearer token is correct.
+We're calling it when there's no error with verification, meaning that the Bearer token is correct.

-Let’s go back into our router code and add this middleware to all our [unsafe HTTP method](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP) handlers:
+Let's go back into our router code and add this middleware to all our [unsafe HTTP method](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP) handlers:

 ```javascript
 import { authenticateUser } from "./auth.js";